alexandrelamberty/nvim-config/README.md

 ## Configuration

 The configuration reside in the [`/config/.config/nvim`](config/.config/nvim) directory.
-Each plugins has is configuration in `lua.eevos.plugins`
+Each plugins has it's own configuration in `lua.eevos.plugins`

 > explain folder structure and where are config located